botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/syntax-and-data.md

 That is, `{{.Bot}}` would return `<no value>` whereas `{{.User.Bot}}` returns _bool_ true/false.
 Another good example is .Reaction.Emoji.MessageFormat, here you can use .MessageFormat every time you get emoji structure of type _discordgo.Emoji_, either using reaction triggers or for example .Guild.Emojis.

-From official docs > "Execution of the template walks the structure and sets the cursor, represented by a period `.` and called "dot", to the value at the current location in the structure as execution proceeds."
-All following fields/methods/objects like User/Guild/Member/Channel etc are all part of that dot-structure and there are some more in tables below.
+From official docs > "Execution of the template walks the structure and sets the cursor, represented by a period `.` and called 'dot', to the value at the current location in the structure as execution proceeds".
+All following fields/methods/objects like User/Guild/Member/Channel are all part of that dot-structure and there are some more in tables below.

 For commenting something inside a template, use this syntax: `{{/* this is a comment */}}`.
 May contain newlines.
 Comments do not nest, and they start and end at the delimiters.

 `$` has a special significance in templates, it is set to the [starting value of a dot](https://golang.org/pkg/text/template/#hdr-Variables).
-This means you have access to the global context from anywhere - e.g., inside `range`/ `with` actions. `$` for global context would cease to work if you redefine it inside template, to recover it `{{ $ := .  }}`.
+This means you have access to the global context from anywhere - e.g., inside `range`/ `with` actions.
+`$` for global context would cease to work if you redefine it inside template, to recover it `{{ $ := .  }}`.

 `$` also denotes the beginning of a variable, which maybe be initialized inside a template action.
 So data passed around template pipeline can be initialized using syntax > `$variable := value`.